jesuschua/golfer/README.md

   - Golf ball positioned near the hole as if from a previous shot

 - **Interactive Controls**:
-  - Click anywhere on the canvas to generate a new hole
+  - **Launch Ball**: Click "Launch Ball" button or press 'B' key to animate realistic golf ball physics
   - "Generate New Hole" button for easy regeneration
   - Keyboard shortcuts (Space/Enter for new hole, Escape for fullscreen)
   - Auto-regeneration every 2 minutes for contemplative screensaver functionality